Current and Recent Projects

 Improving Conservation Status of Arctic Grayling; Assessing and Increasing Landscape Connectivity Benefits of Denil Fishways in the Big Hole River Watershed

 The purpose of this study is to evaluate the use and effectiveness of Denil structures installed in existing irrigation diversions throughout the Big Hole watershed.
 The study will identify features of present installations that prevent, limit and allow successful passage of Arctic grayling and other fish species.
-Field work will begin on this project in Summer 2017.
+Field work was completed on this project in Summer 2017 and 2018.
 (Photo: ©Matt Blank, 2015)

 Modifying Denil Fishways to Optimize Arctic Grayling Passage

 The purpose of this project is to evaluate four different flow management structures to determine which are the most effective at passing Arctic grayling through Denils.
 A flow management structure is a weir-like device that is installed on the upstream end of the Denil fishway to control the amount of flow passing through it.
 Laboratory testing at the Bozeman Fish Technology Center was completed in Summer 2017.